legotaylor/concept/README.md

 ##
 - The streamed playthrough of this also played with the Element Animations April Fools Resource Pack, which can be found here: https://web.archive.org/web/20141118054421/https://www.elementanimation.com/TEAVSRP2.zip
-- As `Hostile Friends, and Passive Enemies` wasn't ready, the streamed playthrough used Fleecifer (Hostile Sheep) instead.

 ## Idea's that I didn't have time to implement:
 - Hostile Friends, and Passive Enemies